 - Watch for signals: Your dog may circle, sniff around intensely, or go back to a spot where she relieved herself in the past.
-If so, grab the lead and get her outdoors to the spot.
+If so, grab the lead and get her outdoors to the site.

 Things To Avoid

 Never, EVER punish your dog.
-She may become afraid of you and begin relieving herself in spots where she thinks you won’t notice.
-You should absolutely avoid rubbing her nose in the waste.
+She may become afraid of you and begin relieving herself in spots she thinks you won’t notice.
+You should avoid rubbing her nose in the waste.
 You should also not scold the animal for going inside the house.
 Instead, make some noise that will startle the dog and stop the elimination from happening.